mecid/mecid.github.io/_posts/2020-12-02-focus-management-in-swiftui.md

 }
 ```

-As you can see, SwiftUI provides us a special prefersDefaultFocus modifier that allows us to define a preferred focus area in our view.
+As you can see, SwiftUI provides us a special *prefersDefaultFocus* modifier that allows us to define a preferred focus area in our view.
 Let's take a deeper look at how this modifier works.
 It accepts two parameters.
 The first one is bool value describing whenever this view should be preferred as the default focus area.
-The second one is the namespace, defined by its ancestor view and indicates the focus scope.
-Default focus preference is limited to its namespace.
+The second one is the *namespace*, defined by its ancestor view and indicates the focus scope.
+Default focus preference is limited to its *namespace*.
 It allows you to define multiple scopes and define different focus entry points in a single view hierarchy.

-There is also the resetFocus environment action, which we can use to reset a focus to its preferred default position when needed.
+There is also the *resetFocus* environment action, which we can use to reset a focus to its preferred default position when needed.

 #### Conclusion
 I really like how Apple transforms imperative UIKit APIs into the declarative world of SwiftUI.
 I am still not sure why Apple doesn't make all of these new APIs available for all platforms, but I believe we will see them on iOS also.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!